Audi owners may complain that the transmission is not shifting properly or is not very responsive when you press the gas pedal.

-Audi battery warning light may come on while driving or when the vehicle is stared.
+Audi battery warning light may come on while driving or when the vehicle is started.

-In this guide, you will find instructions on how to check an Audi battery, alternator, and charging system yourself.
+In this guide, you will find instructions on checking an Audi battery, alternator, and charging system yourself.

 - Audi battery light stays on

 - Audi keeps shutting off after a few minutes.

 - The engine is slow to turn over.

 - Audi stalls or is hard to start.